Welcome to the Atlas toolkit web site

 With a web interface and the right infrastructure, an application is directly available on any device providing a modern web browser connected to internet.
 The goal of the Atlas toolkit is to provide a efficient way to achieve this for your own applications, in particular by:

-The Atlas toolkit is currently available for Java, Node.js, PHP and Python.
+The Atlas toolkit is currently available for Java, Node.js, PHP, Python and Ruby.
 Works are in progress for the toolkit to be available for other languages, and if you wish to discuss about those perspectives, you are welcome to do so in this forum.

-Let's take the Rapsberry Pi as example.
+Let's take the Raspberry Pi as example.
 This nanocomputer was developed to provide an affordable device with which you can learn programming.
-And with the GPIO available on the Raspberry Pi, you can write programs to control electronic circuits and even robots.
+And with the GPIO ports available on the Raspberry Pi, you can write programs to control electronic circuits and even robots.

 The Atlas toolkit makes things even more fun.
 With te Atlas toolkit, you can easily modify your programs to add a web interface, and control your circuits and robots directly from your smartphone.